 Turkesterone is a plant steroid which is typically used to improve athletic performance and for potential anabolic benefit.
 Gorilla Mind’s supplement is derived from a plant called Ajuga turkestanica, and is standardized to 10% turkesterone.
 The dosage per serving is 500 mg, so this equates to a 50 mg turkesterone dose.

 We cannot identify any medical research suggesting that turkesterone is effective at improving workout performance or provides any anabolic benefits (such as improved testosterone levels) in humans.
-Gorilla Mind does not link to any on their product page at the time of updating this article.
+Gorilla Mind does not link to any such research on their product page at the time of updating this article.

 One recent clinical trial on mice found that Ajuga turkestanica had no impact on skeletal muscle mass.